louisquinn/louis_misr/README.md

 the challenge.

 ## Proposed Architecture
-The architecture used for this solution is a modified version of a state-of-the-art SISR network, [DCSCN](https://github.com/jiny2001/dcscn-super-resolution).
+The architecture used for this solution is my modified version of a state-of-the-art SISR network, [DCSCN](https://github.com/jiny2001/dcscn-super-resolution).
-The architecture extends DCSCN by allowing a dynamic number of input images to construct the final HR image.
+My architecture extends DCSCN by allowing a dynamic number of input images to construct the final HR image.

 ### Architecture
 The diagram below is a summary of the proposed architecture.
-This is the original design from the DCSCN repo with the modifications shown in the RED box.
+This is the original design from the DCSCN repo with my modifications shown in the RED box.

 ![Louis MISR Architecture](docs/img/architecture.png)